anasty17/mirror-leech-telegram-bot/README.md

 mirror - or /m Mirror
-qbmirror - or /qm Mirror torrent using qBittorrent jdmirror - or /jm Mirror using jdownloader ytdl - or /y Mirror yt-dlp supported links leech - or /l Upload to telegram qbleech - or /ql Leech torrent using qBittorrent jdleech - or /jl Leech using jdownloader ytdlleech - or /yl Leech yt-dlp supported links clone - Copy file/folder to Drive count - Count file/folder from GDrive
+qbmirror - or /qm Mirror torrent using qBittorrent jdmirror - or /jm Mirror using jdownloader nzbmirror - or /nm Mirror using sabnzbd ytdl - or /y Mirror yt-dlp supported links leech - or /l Upload to telegram qbleech - or /ql Leech torrent using qBittorrent jdleech - or /jl Leech using jdownloader nzbleech - or /nl Leech using sabnzbd ytdlleech - or /yl Leech yt-dlp supported links clone - Copy file/folder to Drive count - Count file/folder from GDrive